 The estimation errors of VaR and expected shortfall are almost equal.
-This result is similar to the result in Section III in which the underlying distribution is found to be normal.
-The right tail of the loss distribution of this sample option portfolio is similar to the normal, since the strike prices of options are close to at-the-money.
+This result is similar to the result in chapter III in which the underlying distribution is found to be normal.
+The right tail of the loss distribution of this sample option portfolio is similar to the normal since the strike prices of options are close to at-the-money.

-Next, we consider a sample portfolio with far-out-of-the-money options (Table 8).
-The only difference between this portfolio and the sample portfolio in Table 5 is that
+Next, we consider a sample portfolio with far-out-of-the-money options (see Table 8).
+The only difference between this portfolio and the sample portfolio in Table 5 is that the strike prices of options are far-out-of-the-money13 in this portfolio.
+Figure 8 shows the profit and loss distribution of the portfolio.
+The distribution is more skewed to the left than the profit and loss distribution in Figure 7 because it includes large positions in far-out-of-money options.

-Table 8 Sample Portfolio with Far-Out-of-the-Money Options